KAREEM-ZAINAB/Analyze-International-Debt-Statistics-/README.md

 ![](Country_With_The_highest_Debt.jpg)

 # Average amount of debt across indicators
-The average amount of debt available varies between indicators.
-Principal repayments on external debt, long-term (AMT, current US$) with 5904868401.499193 million dollars and indicator with the lowest debt rate is "PPG, bonds (AMT, current US$)" with 1082623947.65362 dollars.
-Five billion, nine hundred four million, eight hundred sixty-eight thousand, four hundred one
+The query result indicates that China has the highest debt, amounting to $285,793,494,734.20.
+In words, this is two hundred eighty-five billion, seven hundred ninety-three million, four hundred ninety-four thousand, seven hundred thirty-four dollars and twenty cents.
 ![](Average_Debt_Per_Indicator.jpg)

 # Highest Principal repayment
-The query returned China as the country with the highest principal repayment and the indicator debt name is  Principal repayments on external debt, long-term (AMT, current US$).
-Which is the same for the average of the debt across indicators.
+The query identified China as the country with the highest principal repayment, and the corresponding debt indicator is "Principal repayments on external debt, long-term (AMT, current US$)."
+This indicator is also consistent with the average calculation across various debt indicators.
 ![](Highest_Principal_Repayment.jpg)